stablekernel/aqueduct/source/docs/http/routing.md

     router
       .route("/users")
-      .listen((req) async => new Response.ok(await getAllUsers());
+      .linkFunction((req) async => new Response.ok(await getAllUsers());

     return router;
   }
 }
 ```

 The argument to `route` is the route specification string.
 This particular route matches the path `/users`.
-That is, a request for the URL `http://myserver.com/users` will be sent to the `listen` closure.
+That is, a request for the URL `http://myserver.com/users` will be handled by the `linkFunction` closure.
 (Leading and trailing slashes are stripped out when routes are compiled, so including them has no effect, but it is good style to show a leading slash.)

 A path can have multiple segments (the characters between slashes).
 For example, the path `/users/foo` has two path segments: `users` and `foo`.
 A route specification matches each segment of a path against each of its segments.
 The path and the route must also have the same number of segments.
 Thus, the route specification `/users/foo` would match the path `/users/foo`, but it would not match the paths `/users`, `/users/7` or `/users/foo/1`.